ppshobi/psonic/Readme.md

 ## Basic sonic Concepts

-Sonic is an `identifier index` than a `document index`, meaning if the query matches some records it will be giving you the identifier of the matched object, than the object itself.
+Sonic is an `identifier index` than a `document index`, meaning if the query matches some records it will be giving you the identifier of the matched object, then the object itself.
 Check Basic Terminology used in sonic below as well.
 [Read more on sonic repository](https://github.com/valeriansaliou/sonic/blob/master/README.md)

 ### Channels

-Sonic doesn't offer an http endpoint as of now, rather it offers a tcp endpoint like redis (They call it RESP protocol), and we call it channel.
+Sonic doesn't offer an HTTP endpoint as of now, rather it offers a TCP endpoint like Redis (They call it RESP protocol), and we call it channel.
 There is 3 kind of channels

 - **Ingest** (Typically offers data indexing (index), deindexing (pop), flushing operations)